ethyca/fidesops/docs/fidesops/docs/guides/query_execution.md

 ![Example graph](../img/traversal_graph.png "Example graph")

-## Some notes about Dataset traversals
+## Notes about Dataset traversals

 - You can define multiple links between collections, which will generate OR queries like `SELECT a,b,c from TABLE_1 where name in  (values from TABLE\_2)  OR email in (values from TABLE\_3)`.

-- If some collections in your dataset are not theoretically reachable from the relations you've specified, fidesops will _not_ run queries, but treats this as a configuration error.
+- If some collections in your dataset are not theoretically reachable from the relations you've specified, Fidesops will _not_ run queries, but treats this as a configuration error.
 It is not an error if there are relations specified but there's just no data found to continue querying.
 In this case Fidesops will just return empty sets of data for collections where nothing was found.

 - Fidesops first uses your datasets and your input data to "solve" the graph of your collections and how it is traversed.
 If your dataset has multiple identity values, you can create a situation where the query behavior depends on the values you input.
-In the example above,staring the graph traversal with `{"email":"value1", "username":"value2"}`  works fine, but starting with  `{"email":"value1"}` fails, since mongo_1.users is no longer reachable.
+In the example above,staring the graph traversal with `{"email":"value1", "username":"value2"}`  works fine, but starting with  `{"email":"value1"}` fails, since `mongo_1.users` is no longer reachable.

 - There is no restriction on links between datasets.
-As in the example above, it's perfectly fine to query across datastores.
+As in the example above, it's perfectly fine to query across datasets.